220705-UTA-NET/DeJesusE/Training/wk1/QC-Topics.md

       4. git reset - it can modify the index or change which commit a branch head is currently pointing at.
 Therefore the command may alter existing history by changing the commit that a branch references
       5. git push - used to upload a local repository into a remote repository
       6. git pull - used to download changes made in a remote repository to the local repository
-      7. git fetch - downloads commits, files, and referances form a remote repository into your local repository without forcing you to merge the changes into your repository.
+      7. git fetch - downloads commits, files, and referances from a remote repository into your local repository without forcing you to merge the changes into your repository.
       8. git merge - incorporates changes from two different commits into the current branch
       9. git revert - creates a new commit that undoes changes made from a previous commit without modifying the project existing history
+      10. git checkout - switches branches or commits

   - GIT repository is the .git folder inside a project which tracks changes made to files / folder within your project
   - Branches/Branching: When performing a commit in GIT, you are creating a snapshot of your project and adding it a tree-structure.
 When branching, you are then creating a new pointer separate from the master pointer (Which is the initial pointer), that way you can commit additional changes without affecting the main branch or project.